 | Reference to Side Letters | Strengthens enforceability | Recognized as part of agreement |

-Risks and Consequences of Ignoring Integration Clauses
+What Are the Risks of Ignoring Integration Clauses?

 | Best Practice | Rationale |